• Facebook

 • Cache should have some data related to configured attributes.

-• For API details refer to: get_event_type, execute_reader, register_cq, un_register_cq, remove_data_modification_listener, CacheItem, insert, get_field_count, add_data_modification_listener, ContinuousQuery, read, get_value, EventType, CQEventArg.
+• For API details, refer to: get_event_type, execute_reader, register_cq, un_register_cq, remove_data_modification_listener, CacheItem, insert, get_field_count, add_data_modification_listener, ContinuousQuery, read, get_value, EventType, CQEventArg.

-Step 1: Register Callback for Events
+Step 1: Register Query and Notifications

 • Java